vivid-/prevalence_estimation/README.md

 # Estimating prevalences for monogenic autosomic recessive diseases
 Estimating prevalence for limb-girdle muscular dystrophy based on public sequencing databases, see https://www.biorxiv.org/content/early/2018/12/20/502708 for more method details.

-To replicate results presented in the manuscript above, please run the script after installation of all required libraries
+To replicate results presented in the manuscript above (which used the clinvar database updated in 20180429), please run the script after installation of all required libraries
 ```bash
 $ sh run_replicate.sh [chr] [start] [end] [gene_symbol] [confidence level]
 # for example